stfc/dl_esm_inf/doc/api.rst

     !! wet (1), dry (0) or external (-1).
     integer, dimension(m,n), intent(in), optional :: tmask

-If no T-mask is supplied then this routine configures the grid appropriately for an all-wet domain with periodic boundary conditions in both the *x*- and *y*-dimensions.
-It should also be noted that currently only grids with constant resolution in *x* and *y* are supported by this routine.
+It should be noted that currently only grids with constant resolution in *x* and *y* are supported by this routine.

 .. _gocean1.0-fields: